aitechgurus-in/Azure-Data-Engineer-Projects/NextGen_Customer_Insight_Engine/README.md

 - **Accuracy:** The GPT-4o-mini classification achieved a **92% match** compared to manual human labels in the testing set.
 - **Scalability:** The pipeline is designed to scale to **10M+ chats/day** by increasing the Databricks worker nodes.
 - **Proactive Retention:** Identified "At-Risk" customers **48 hours faster** than traditional keyword-based reporting.

+## Talking Points
+- Security: "I implemented PII masking in the Silver layer to ensure no customer emails were sent to the OpenAI API."
+- Cost: "I used the GPT-4o-mini model and SQL Serverless, making the entire POC cost less than $1 to run."
+- Scale: "By using Pandas UDFs, I optimized the LLM calls for batch processing, making the pipeline 40% faster than row-by-row API calls."
+- DevOps:
+    - "The project is fully variable-driven via Terraform, allowing us to spin up identical Dev and Prod environments in minutes."
+    - "Used a tfvars-based approach to maintain environmental parity.
+This ensures that the code running in Production is the exact same logic we tested in Development, just with different performance tiers.
+For example, in Dev, I use Serverless SQL and LRS Storage to keep costs low, while in Prod, I switch to GRS Storage for durability and Provisioned SQL for consistent performance."

 ---